 This figure depicts the full keyspace with each blue line intersecting with the horizontal keyspace denoting a key that’s been inserted.
 Each key has some random value associated with it.
 Note that the keys are in alphabetic order.
 This keyspace is then subdivided into ranges (subsets of the keyspace), shown here as sideways parentheses.
 No ranges ever overlap and every key, even ones that have not yet been written to, can be found in an existing range.

->

-> Now there’s something missing here.
-This is clearly just the key-value layer and we’re a SQL database.
+Now there’s something missing here.
+This is clearly just the key-value layer and we’re a distributed SQL database.
 All SQL tables, rows, columns and index entries are mapped to keys behind the scenes.
 To see how this works, this post covers most of the details.

->

-> CockroachDB is a distributed database designed to be run across multiple nodes (servers or VMs) joined together into a single cluster.
+CockroachDB is a distributed database designed to be run across multiple nodes (servers or VMs) joined together into a single cluster.
 Given this design, it wouldn’t make sense for all ranges to reside on a single node, so CockroachDB spreads the ranges evenly across the nodes of the cluster:

 In this figure, each range is assigned to a node.
 What’s important here is that that ranges can be on any node and that more than one range can be a node.